Sankey Photography Collection: Raymond Sankey

 Edward’s elder son Raymond joined the business in 1924 and became a capable photographer in his own right.
 His brother Eric was more concerned with the books and stationery part of the business.
 Raymond left the business for the duration of the second world war to take up a post as civil defence controller at Vickers Shipbuilding and Engineering.
 He took over the business around 1955 after his father’s retirement.
-By the early 1960s postcard sales were falling off but one part of the photography business which remained active was the production of souvenir cards for convalescing miners at Conishead Priory, then owned by the Durham Miners Welfare Committee.
+By the early 1960s postcard sales were decreasing, but the company remained active in the production of souvenir cards for convalescing miners at Conishead Priory, then owned by the Durham Miners Welfare Committee.
 Demand grew for prints from the historic negatives and Raymond provided the material for several books of old photographs produced after his retirement from the retail business in 1970.
 These are listed in the bibliography below.

 Sankey’s patent printer

 In the 1920s Edward Sankey designed and patented a postcard printing machine capable of producing 1000 postcards an hour.
 It was licensed for sale by J. Halden & Co.
 Its capacity enabled Sankey to print postcards for other small publishers.
 Postcards produced on this machine were at first marked “Sankey High Speed Machine Real Photo” on the back.
 The printer remained in use for over 40 years.